spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 `products` Keyword
 ^^^^^^^^^^^^^^^^^^

+A list of products that would be produced by this association.
+For Level2, each product is an exposure.
+Each product should have one `SCIENCE` member, the exposure on which the Level2b processing will occur.

-Association products have to components:
+Association products have two components:

-name
+name *optional*
   The string template to be used by Level 2b processing tasks to create the output file names.
 The product name, in general, is a prefix on which the individual pipeline and step modules will append whatever suffix information is needed.

+  If not specified, the Level2b processing modules will create a name based off the name of the `SCIENCE` member.

-members
+members *required*
   This is a list of the exposures to be used by the Level 2b processing tasks.
 This keyword is explained in detail in the next section.